 Due to its close proximity to Manila, Bataan has become one of the go-to places whenever people crave for a quick escape from the busy city life.
-There are lots of beach resorts lined up in this west coastal part of Luzon, but there’s one beach resort that’s unique among others.
+There are lots of beach resorts lined up in this west coastal part of Luzon (see list of resorts in Bataan), but there’s one beach resort that’s unique among others.
 I mean they all have unique features but this resort that I’m pertaining to has a natural attribute that you’ll not find in any other resorts in Bataan.

 This is what made Stella Maris Beach Resort stand out.
 It’s quite an unusual sight as we commonly associate pine trees with cooler places like Baguio and Tagaytay.
 It’s like putting a little taste of Baguio on the sea-side, which gives a surprising mountain ambiance to the beach landscape.
 Beaches like this can also be found in Zambales area.
-It actually looks like a “huge” version of Anawangin, and a little smaller and under-developed version of Crystal Beach Resort, both in Zambales.
+It actually looks like a “huge” version of Anawangin in San Antonio, or Kwentong Dagat in San Felipe, and a little smaller and under-developed version of Crystal Beach Resort in San Narciso, Zambales.